tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 There are numerous problems with this scheme.

-The first is there's no clear way to verify our identity.
-One setup we might have is to share a secret amoung members of some group.
+First, there's no simple way to verify our identity.
+We could share a secret among members of some group.
-Then members can present this secret amongst themselves to verify membership.
+Members could then present this secret amongst themselves to verify membership.
+But we can't prove our identity to a non-member.

-The other problem is that we leak a secret every time we perform the protocol.
-We don't want to leak secret information.
+The other problem is that we leak our secret every time we perform the protocol.
+We don't want to leak our secret.

 One way to avoid this is to mask our secret with another random value: